Activities, fun, friendship and work-related experiences for young people with additional needs aged between 14 and 25 in Monmouthshire

 Thank you to our dedicated fundraisers

-A big 'thank you' to to Ruth Roath who ran two yoga sessions in Catbrook on behalf of our Project which raised £225, and to the Wyesham Community Project who separately raised a further £200 for us :-)
+To Ruth Roath who ran two yoga sessions in Catbrook on behalf of our Project which raised £225.

 We've just launched a YouTube channel featuring videos in which some of the young people who have engaged with the Building Bridges Project tell their stories in their own words.